Chiakai-Chang/portfolio/index.md

 4. Reduced the reading time required for legal verdicts by an average of 9 hours, cutting time costs by 81.88%, calculated at a normal reading speed of 120 words per minute.
 5. Achieved the 1st place in the 7th AI Industry Innovation Competition at the Taiwan AI Academy, Taichung, before the era of ChatGPT, laying the groundwork for future QA-style press release assistants.

-## Education
-### <span style="color:#3a75e6">Master of Science in Information and Communication for Technology Crime (Expected September 2024)</span> | National Yang Ming Chiao Tung University
-Hsinchu, Taiwan2024
-* Minor in Specialized in Technology Crime Investigation and Information Communication within the Master's program, with a focus on courses such as Cryptocurrency Investigation Practices, Network Science and Social Computing, IoT Devices and Platforms, Mobile Network Security, Mixed Reality, Data Mining, Video Streaming and Tracking, and Applied Computer Vision.

-### <span style="color:#3a75e6">Associate Degree in Administrative Police, Taiwan Police CollegeTaiwan</span> | Police College
-Taipei, Taiwan2017

 ## Certifications
 ### <span style="color:#3a75e6">Microsoft Certified: Azure AI Fundamentals</span> | Microsoft
 2023